ahuffman/ansible-k8s-node/README.md

 #### k8s-node Role settings:
 `k8s_secure_node`: false - Whether or not to configure the node to connect to the kubernetes master over secure channels.
 Deployment of your kubernetes master via the [`k8s-master`](https://galaxy.ansible.com/ahuffman/k8s-master/) role is required for this to be able to generate the node certificates properly.

+`k8s_docker_storage_setup`: false - Whether or not to configure docker's container storage.

 #### Docker engine settings:
 `docker_options`: --selinux-enabled - You can pass additional options here if you wish.
 See `man docker` for all available options.
 `docker_cert_path`: /etc/docker - Default path for docker engine certificates.